HCB06/Anaplan/Welcome_to_PyerualJetwork/pyerualjetwork-4.3.3/README.md

       pip install pyerualjetwork

-      'use if your data small, medium or large:'
+      'use if your data small:'

       from pyerualjetwork import plan
       from pyerualjetwork import planeat